 Choosing the Right Phonics Program

 You have two choices to pick from when you try the OnTrack Reading Phonics Program.
-The first is available absolutely free here on the website.
-The second, a more comprehensive program, includes the first while also teaching the fundamental code knowledge that every child should know if he is to become a proficient reader.
+The first covers multisyllable decoding and is available absolutely free here on the website.
+The second, a more comprehensive program, includes the multisyllable work, but also teaches the fundamental code knowledge that every child should know if he is to become a proficient reader.

 Deciding on the Free Phonics Program